Malsententia/BTbouncer/README.md

 ##Bugs/Missing Features (PLEASE READ)

-* **Kicks will break the bouncer** - I haven't gotten around to fixing this because I don't want to get kicked repeated, spam chat with spaghetti, etc, and the testing Tube doesn't have the spaghetti kicker turned on last I checked.
+* **Kicks will break the bouncer** - I haven't gotten around to fixing this because I don't want to get kicked repeatedly, spam chat with spaghetti, etc, and the testing Tube doesn't have the spaghetti kicker turned on last I checked.
 * **Occasionally(pretty rarely) the connection just gets stuck** - Solved by restarting the bouncer, cause it's so rare I never have gotten around to debugging why.
 Though it does happen slightly more on shitty connections.
 * **The features that split ops chat from regular chat for the android app are largely untested**
+* **Message Doubling* In the past 10 months that I've been using this, this has only happened twice, but some bug occurred which resulted in everything I typed being sent 3-4 times.
+Never pinned down why, hasn't happened in ages.